Howlin' Wolf: Album releases and European tours, 1960s and 1970s

-Last performance

-Wolf's last public performance was in November 1975 at the International Amphitheatre, located in Chicago.
+Wolf's last public performance was in November 1975 at the International Amphitheatre in Chicago.
 He shared the bill with B.B.
-King, Albert King, Luther Allison, and O.V.
-Wright.
-Wolf reportedly gave an "unforgettable" performance, even crawling across the stage during the song, "Crawling King Snake."
+King, Albert King, Luther Allison, and O. V. Wright.
+Wolf reportedly gave an "unforgettable" performance, even crawling across the stage during the song, "Crawling King Snake".
 The crowd gave him a five-minute standing ovation.
 When he got off the stage after the concert was over, a team of paramedics had to revive him.

+Artistry and legacy

 Musical style

 Wolf is among the most influential blues musicians of the postwar years.
 He was at the forefront of transforming the rural acoustic blues of the South, to the electric, more urban blues of Chicago.
 When Wolf first formed his band in West Memphis, Arkansas, his sound was much more aggressive, with guitarist Willie Johnson's raucous, distorted guitar playing being the signature sound of his early recordings.
 When Wolf switched guitarists and added Hubert Sumlin to his lineup, his sound became less aggressive with Sumlin adding "angular riffing" and "wild soloing".
 He also adopted the backbeat that Chicago blues was mainly known for.

+The musician and critic Cub Koda noted, "no one could match Howlin' Wolf for the singular ability to rock the house down to the foundation while simultaneously scaring its patrons out of its wits."
+Producer Sam Phillips recalled, "When I heard Howlin' Wolf, I said, 'This is for me.
+This is where the soul of man never dies.'"

 Equipment

 Although Sumlin was the main guitar player in Wolf's band, Wolf played a number of guitars himself throughout the years.
 He played a 1965 Epiphone Casino on his musical tour in Europe, a Fender Coronado, a Gibson Firebird V in the "Down in the Bottom" video recorded in 1966, a white Fender Stratocaster, a Teisco Tre-100, and he also played a Kay K-161 ThinTwin in his earlier years.
-The Kay K-161 ThinTwin is currently residing in the Rock & Roll Hall of Fame located in Cleveland, Ohio.
+The Kay K-161 ThinTwin is currently residing in the Rock & Roll Hall of Fame in Cleveland, Ohio.